 17. Make Reservations for Dining and Special Experiences in Advance

 Reservations for table-service restaurants can be made up to 60 days in advance at 6 a.m.
 Read more about the ins and outs of Disneyland's dining reservations.
 You'll want to reserve early as restaurants are in high demand, especially Blue Bayou.
-You might want to reserve dining packages that include vouchers for viewing areas for Fantasmic!, Paint the Night parade, the Better Together parade or the brand-new World of Color Happiness.
+You might want to reserve dining packages that include vouchers for viewing areas for Fantasmic!, Paint the Night parade or World of Color Happiness.
 There is even a seated World of Color Happiness dessert party!
 We discuss the Disneyland dining packages in a separate post (and can help you determine which ones are worth it for your family).

 The least expensive Fantasmic! dining package is actually at a quick-service restaurant.
 You get great food and a great view of the show for less than the table-service packages.
+Additionally, if you're interested in any special experiences, such as Bibbidi Bobbidi Boutique or Savi's Workshop, make sure to book reservations ahead of time (up to 60 days in advance).

 18. Join the Free Virtual Queue for World of Color Happiness!